-- 5.45 For any areas of the site that are proposed for community food growing provision, such as allotments, it is recommended that the average farm type rate is used (see table 3). - 5.46 A worked example is shown in the table below.
+- 5.46 For any areas of the site that are proposed for community food growing provision, such as allotments, it is recommended that the average farm type rate is used (see table 3). - 5.47 A worked example is shown in the table below.
 This is based on a developable area of 30 hectares covering land in a mix of farm types with the removal of 10 hectares of agricultural land to create SANG.

-&lt;sup>7 Supplementary Planning Document - Achieving Nitrogen Neutrality in Poole Harbour
+7 Supplementary Planning Document - Achieving Nitrogen Neutrality in Poole Harbour

-&lt;sup>8 From relevant Water framework directive export coefficient for urban and suburban land 2006 Final Report: Updating the estimate of the sources of phosphorus in UK waters
+8 From relevant Water framework directive export coefficient for urban and suburban land 2006 Final Report: Updating the estimate of the sources of phosphorus in UK waters

-STAGE 3 - WORKED EXAMPLE TO CALCULATE NITROGEN/PHOSPHORUS LOAD FROM FUTURE LAND USES Step Measurement Value Unit Explanation 1 New urban area 30 Hectares Area of development that will change from agricultural land to urban land use 2 Nitrogen/ Phosphorus Load 429 kg N/yr 30 ha x 14.3 kg N/yr from future urban area 24.9 kg P/yr 30 ha x 0.83 kg P/yr 3 New SANG / open space 10 Hectares Area of development that will change from agricultural land to SANG / open space 4 Nitrogen/ Phosphorus load from SANG/ open 50 kg N/yr 10 ha x 5.0 kg N/yr space 1.4 kg P/yr 10 ha x 0.14 kg P/yr 5 Combine Nitrogen load from future land uses 479 kg N/yr 429 kg N/yr + 50 kg N/yr 24.9 kg P/yr +1.4 kg Combine Phosphorus load from future land uses 26.3 kg P/yr P/yr Nutrients from Proposed future land uses Nitrogen 479 kg TN/yr Phosphorus 26.3 kg TP/yr
+LOAD FROM FUTURE LAND USES Step Measurement Value Unit Explanation 1 New urban area 30 Hectares Area of development that will change from agricultural land to urban land use 2 Nitrogen/ Phosphorous Load 429 kg N/yr 30 ha x 14.3 kg N/yr from future urban area 24.9 kg P/yr 30 ha x 0.83 kg P/yr 3 New SANG / open space 10 Hectares Area of development that will change from agricultural land to SANG / open space 4 Nitrogen/ Phosphorous load from SANG/ open 50 kg N/yr 10 ha x 5.0 kg N/yr space 14 kg P/yr 10 ha x 0.14 kg P/yr 5 Combine Nitrogen load from future land uses 479 Kg N/yr 429 kg N/yr + 50 kg N/yr 24.9 Kg P/yr +14 Kg Combine Phosphorous load from future land uses 38.9 Kg P/yr P/yr Nutrients from Proposed future land uses Nitrogen 479 kg TN/yr Phosphorous 38.9 kg TP/yr

-Table 5 - Adjust Nitrogen and Phosphorus Load to account for future land uses
+Table 5 - Adjust Nitrogen and Phosphorous Load to account for future land uses STAGE 3 - WORKED EXAMPLE TO CALCULATE NITROGEN/PHOSPHOROUS LOAD FROM FUTURE LAND USES

-Stage 4 Calculate the net change in the Total Nitrogen and Total Phosphorus load that would result from the development
+Stage 4 Calculate the net change in the Total Nitrogen and Total Phosphorous load that would result from the development

-- 5.47 The last stage is to calculate the net change in the total nitrogen and total phosphorus load to the Stodmarsh catchment with the proposed development.
-This is derived by calculating the difference between the total nitrogen/ phosphorus load calculated for the proposed development (wastewater, urban area, open space etc.) and that for the existing land uses. - 5.48 It is necessary to recognise that all the figures used in the calculation are based on scientific research, evidence and modelled catchments.
+- 5.48 The last stage is to calculate the net change in the total nitrogen and total phosphorous load to the Stodmarsh catchment with the proposed development.
+This is derived by calculating the difference between the total nitrogen/ phosphorous load calculated for the proposed development (wastewater, urban area, open space etc.) and that for the existing land uses. - 5.49 It is necessary to recognise that all the figures used in the calculation are based on scientific research, evidence and modelled catchments.
 These figures are the best available evidence but it is important that a precautionary buffer is used that recognises the uncertainty with these figures and in our view ensures the approach, with reasonable certainty, that there will be no adverse effect on site integrity.
 Natural England therefore recommends that a 20% precautionary buffer is built into the calculation.

-5.49 There may be instances where it is the view of the competent authority that an alternative precautionary buffer should be used based on a site-specific basis where sufficient evidence allows the legal tests to be met.
+5.50 There may be instances where it is the view of the competent authority that an alternative precautionary buffer should be used based on a site-specific basis where sufficient evidence allows the legal tests to be met.
 Table 6 sets out a worked example of stage 4.